horihiro/deno-azure-webapps/README.md

 0. Deploy new resource of Web App for Containers
 1. Set the application settings `WEBSITES_ENABLE_APP_SERVICE_STORAGE` to `true`
 ![./application_settings.png](./application_settings.png)
+2. Deploy your .ts file on `/home/site/wwwroot` of your Web App for Containers.
-2. Configure container settings <br>
+3. Configure container settings <br>
     1. Set `Image and optional tag` to `horihiro/deno`
     1. Set `Startup File` to your .ts file and options<br>
        ( ex. `app.ts --allow-net --allow-env` )